Technologicat/unpythonic/README.md

 The trampoline implementation of ``unpythonic.tco`` takes its remarkably clean and simple approach from ``recur.tco`` in [fn.py](https://github.com/fnpy/fn.py).
 Our main improvements are a cleaner syntax for the client code, and the addition of the FP looping constructs.

 Another important source of inspiration was [tco](https://github.com/baruchel/tco) by Thomas Baruchel, for thinking about the possibilities of TCO in Python.

-### This is semantics, not syntax!

-[Strictly speaking](https://stackoverflow.com/questions/17930267/what-is-the-difference-between-syntax-and-semantics-of-programming-languages), ``True``: we just repurpose Python's existing syntax to give it new meanings.
-However, in the Racket reference, **a** *syntax* designates a macro, in contrast to a *procedure* (regular function).
-We provide syntaxes in this particular sense.
-The name ``unpythonic.syntax`` is also shorter to type than ``unpythonic.semantics``, less abstruse, and close enough to convey the intended meaning.

-If you want custom *syntax* proper, then you may be interested in [Pydialect](https://github.com/Technologicat/pydialect).

 ## Python-related FP resources